 All birdwatching excursions with expert leader and local driver/guide (this will be John’s eighth tour to Morocco), full-board accommodation (starting with lunch on 10th and ending with breakfast on 21st), soft drinks at meal-times, bottled water throughout, local transport by mini-coach and international flights.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from both London Gatwick and Manchester to Agadir using the charter services of Thomsons.
-Outbound flight departs early morning, return flight arrives back mid-afternoon.
+Return flight from both London Gatwick and Manchester to Marrakech using the services of Thomsons and Easyjet.
+Outbound flight departs early morning, return flight arrives back late afternoon.

 click here to see the photographs in our Morocco Album

 Birding Morocco, Birdwatching Morocco, Morocco safari, Morocco Bird Tour.
 Morocco birdwatching holiday.
 Birds of Morocco.
 Morocco Bird Holiday.
 Morocco Birding Holiday.